Skip to main content

 How Does Sleep Deprivation Impair Insulin Signaling?

-The impact of sleep on is a critical, often overlooked, component of insulin resistance.
+The impact of sleep on metabolic health is a critical, often overlooked, component of insulin resistance.
 Sleep deprivation, even for a single night, can induce a state of insulin resistance in healthy individuals, comparable to that seen in prediabetes.
 The mechanisms are multifactorial.

 Lack of sleep increases the activity of the sympathetic nervous system and elevates levels of cortisol, a glucocorticoid hormone that directly opposes the action of insulin by promoting gluconeogenesis in the liver and inhibiting glucose uptake in peripheral tissues.